Riverview Student-Issued Laptop Plan

 In the spring of 2015 Riverview began a comprehensive process to examine the research and potential benefits of having all students in grades 6-12 have their own laptop.
-A 1:1 pilot was started at Tolt Middle School in the fall of 2015 that provided laptops for all students in 8th grade science and math classrooms.
-In addition a 1:1 advisory group was formed, made up of teachers, administrators, and with input from community members.
-Their task was to look at research and best practices in 1:1 classrooms locally and nationally.
-Members of the group visited schools in 4 surrounding districts that have had comprehensive 1:1 programs in place for a number of years.
+A pilot prorgam was started at Tolt Middle School in the fall of 2015 that provided in-class laptops for all students in 8th grade science and math classrooms.
+In addition, an advisory group was formed, made up of teachers, administrators, and with input from community members.
+Their task was to look at research and best practices of using technology in classrooms locally and nationally.
+Members of the group visited schools in 4 surrounding districts that have had comprehensive programs in place for a number of years.
 Areas observed that showed significant impact included:

 - Equity for all students

 - Greater access to technology as a classroom tool

 - Student Organization

 - Student Future Work Place Skills

 A 4-year plan was established in 2015 to achieve a goal of providing take home laptops for all students in grades 6-12 by the 2018-2019 school year.

 The primary goals of the plan are to improve student learning, personalize and differentiate for each student’s needs, and provide equitable access for all students.
 Being able to take computers home further expands students’ ability to complete school work, research, and build organizational skills.

 Additionally, the intent is to provide teachers and students with a consistent platform to use inside and outside the classroom.
 This program means a device is in the hands of students daily with all the same applications that teachers can count on for their technology integration.